For more information contact: Arjun Makhijani

 - Paducah — Never Again (Washington Post op-ed)

-- Radiation Exposures in the Vicinity of the Uranium Facility in Apollo, Pennsylvania (report)
+- Radiation Exposures in the Vicinity of the Uranium Facility in Apollo, Pennsylvania, a report by IEER

 - “Rush to Rent”: DOE’s Leasing of Contaminated Facilities is Putting Workers at Risk (Science for Democratic Action vol. 7 no. 3, May 1999)